Next Generation Advanced Transceiver Technologies for 6G and Beyond: New Metric: Semantic-Aware Transceivers

 \subsubsection{Intelligent Task Execution}

 While JSCC-like SC has made significant strides in source recovery, it is crucial to acknowledge that its primary objective remains the recovery of the transmitted signals themselves.
 This inherent limitation arises from the need for a substantial transmission bandwidth to accomplish the reconstruction task.
 To further upgrade the effectiveness of SC, intelligent task-oriented SC has recently received significant attention.
 This paradigm seeks to address more specific tasks such as classification and object detection \cite{kutay2024classification}.
 In this context, only semantic information relevant to the intelligent task, such as class or object location, is considered, as shown in Fig.~\ref{FrameKind}(b).
 Numerous studies have emerged in various domains to implement this approach for significantly reducing transmission overhead \cite{Jankowski_JSAC, ChiaHan_Access, Qiyu_TWC, Huiqiang_JSAC, QiyuRobust,sagduyu2023age}.

 Among others, some studies are dedicated to crafting effective models for diverse tasks across different modalities.
 In \cite{Qiyu_TWC}, an innovative SC system was devised for image retrieval and classification, leveraging the powerful Transformer architecture \cite{Han2023TPAMI}.
 This approach employed vector quantization-variational autoencoder (VQ-VAE) techniques to realize digital semantic transmission.
 In another work \cite{Huiqiang_JSAC}, the authors introduced a multi-user SC system tailored for both text-only and text-and-image tasks.
 They designed three models to address translation, image retrieval, and visual question-answering problems.
+It significantly reduces the transmission overhead compared to a traditional separation-based scheme, as presented in Table \ref{OverheadCompare}.

 Despite the performance improvement and overhead reduction, a fundamental question arises: \textit{How precisely can semantic information be characterized?} This is a critical consideration for several reasons, particularly in establishing foundational theories to analyze the system and determine an appropriate transmission rate.
 Several endeavors have aimed at meticulously determining transmission rates for different intelligent tasks.
 For example, in \cite{Shao_JSAC,XieJSACRobust,wang2023privacypreserving}, the authors employed the information bottleneck (IB) principle to construct a classification-oriented system.
 Specifically, IB can be used to design a semantic model for extracting the most relevant information by maximizing the mutual information between the received symbols and the expected task-specific information (e.g., the label for a classification task), while minimizing the transmission rate.
 This enables the model to achieve a tradeoff between task performance and transmission rate.
 This kind of principle was further extended to distributed scenarios in \cite{Shao2023Task}.
 While the aforementioned works primarily focused on rate optimization for tasks involving a single data modality, \cite{YangshuoTCOM2023} studied rate control in a distributed multimodal setting, and derived an importance metric based on robustness verification and unequally assigned coding rates for different modalities based on their semantic importance.